hydronica/trial/README.md

   - is the expected map a subset of the actual map. all keys in expected are in actual and all values under that key are contained in actual

 ## Helper Functions
-The helper functions are convince methods for either ignoring errors on test setup or for capturing output for testing.
+The helper functions are convenience methods for either ignoring errors on test setup or for capturing output for testing.

 ### Output Capturing
   Capture output written to log, stdout or stderr.